Authentic Legend of the Desert Southwest

 In 1854 he was appointed Indian agent at Taos for two tribes of Utes -- a post he held with distinction until 1861 -- and occasionally served the Army as a scout in clashes with warring Apaches.

 When the Civil War broke out, Carson resigned as Indian agent and helped organize the 1st New Mexican Volunteer Infantry of the Union Army, which saw action at Valverde in 1862.
 He was elected a lieutenant colonel and later rose to colonel.
-It was during his Civil War service when he finally learned to read and write.
+During his Civil War service he finally learned to read and write.

 Most of Carson's military actions were directed against the Navajo, who had refused to be confined on a distant reservation.
 In 1863, Carson initiated a brutal economic campaign, marching through Navajo territory destroying crops, orchards and livestock.
 Other tribes, who for centuries had suffered at the hands of the Navajo, took up arms and joined Carson.
 After surrendering in 1864, 8,000 Navajo men, women and children were forced to take what came to be called the "Long Walk" of 300 miles from Arizona to Fort Sumner, New Mexico, where they suffered in confinement until 1868.

 In 1865 Carson was given a commission as brigadier general and cited for gallantry and distinguished service.
 In the summer of 1866, he moved to Colorado to expand his ranching business and took command of Fort Garland.
 Ill health forced him to resign the following year, and in 1868 the family moved to Boggsville, near present-day La Junta, Colorado.
 He died in nearby Fort Lyons on May 23, 1868.
 The following year, his remains were moved to a small cemetery near his old home in Taos.